11 Restaurants Worth Traveling The World For

 By Esme Benjamin

-Throughout this month we’ve been exploring the ways food forms an integral part of the travel experience – one that provides some of our most memorable moments of exploration.
-This week, we’ve created a list of restaurants so exceptional that they are worth orienting an entire trip around.
+Some restaurants are so exceptional they are worth orienting an entire trip around.
 These award-winning establishments will stretch your taste buds with new flavors and textures while teaching you something about the cultural traditions and innovations of your destination.
-As you’re planning your 2022 trips, let these ‘restaurants worth traveling the world for’ steer your itinerary.
+As you’re planning your next big trip, let these ‘restaurants worth traveling the world for’ steer your itinerary.

 Koks, Faroe Islands